Age old question: How to mix modern and traditional decorating styles

 Intriguing, right?
 The anachronistic contrast of styles creates a striking effect.

 Mixing styles is one of the most rewarding interior design challenges.
 The chicest homes often embrace eclectic elements from various cultures and eras.
 While they may lean toward modern or toward traditional, authentic interiors leave enough room for design surprises that push the boundaries of a formulaic style.
-In contrast, overly planned homes can feel self-important.
+In contrast, overly planned homes can feel contrived.

 So, what’s the trick to mixing interior design styles, especially between modern and traditional?

 The key is authenticity.
 Always choose design elements that are true to form.
 A traditional piece should ideally be antique or vintage (see more of what I had to say on this for Veranda Magazine).
 And a contemporary piece should have a modern edge.
-What doesn’t work are transitional items — those that are neither here nor there in style or form.
-Each design element should have integrity both individually and when juxtaposed to its counter.
+What doesn’t work are “transitional” items — those that are neither-here-nor-there in style or form.
+Each design element should have integrity, both individually and when juxtaposed to its counter.

 Create balance